Quick Answer: To find out if your mobile is eSIM compatible, you have three main methods:

 Samsung Galaxy — eSIM compatibility

-| Samsung Series | eSIM | Compatible Models |
+| Samsung Series | eSIM | Compatible models |

 |---|---|---|

-| Galaxy S24 / S24+ / S24 Ultra | ✅ | All except Chinese versions |
+| Galaxy S24 / S24+ / S24 Ultra | ✅ | All except China versions |

 | Galaxy S23 / S23+ / S23 Ultra | ✅ | International models (SM-S91xB) |